TheRealRatnadwip/rDTMF/README.md

 #  rDTMF

- _A GUI Based DTMF Decoder with built in realtime audio playback._
+ _A Python Based DTMF Decoder with built in realtime audio playback._

 #### What is [DTMF](https://en.wikipedia.org/wiki/DTMF) ?